krabhi1729/ReactJs_Learning/Theory/Session3.md

 ## Q :Why JSX is considered safe and sanitized for XSS Attack?
 Ans:-`XSS (Cross-Site Scripting)` is a security vulnerability that occurs when untrusted data is improperly handled and rendered in a web application, leading to the execution of malicious scripts in a user's browser.

-SX is considered safe and sanitized by default.
+JSX is considered safe and sanitized by default.
 JSX automatically escapes any content rendered within curly braces {} to prevent XSS (Cross-Site Scripting) attacks.
 This means that when you use JSX to render dynamic content, it treats that content as plain text and not executable code.

 For example: